Blue Zone — a small place, a few of us, a long view

 Individual responses help, up to a point.
 You can earn more, optimize harder, train your nervous system.
 Returns are real but bounded; the underlying conditions stay in place.
 The cost shows up downstream as a quiet tiredness that was not there twenty years ago.

-ii. the vision
+the vision

-iii. the safety
+the safety

 Neighbors, not networks.